chrswndrs/me/blackbook/README.md

 * `ssh user@ip` -  to login over ssh to a running machine
 * `scp foo target:` - copy foo from host to remote target home dir (def)

+# Unix Commands

+- `lsof -nP -iTCP -sTCP:LISTEN` - check which ports are used